tarwn/lessthandot-hugo/blogs/content/posts/2010-12-10-starting-a-sql-server-side-trace.md

 On line 19, you will need to specify where to save the output files.
 This might be a location on the server, or a share drive on your network.

 Once those settings have been chosen, verify that you are connected to the correct server and Execute.
 Ta-da!
-You’ve just started a server-side trace.
+You've just started a server-side trace.

 **Stopping the Server-Side Trace**

 Eventually, you will probably want to stop this trace.
 Collecting an infinite amount of data may sound fun, but there won't be any value in it.

-First, you’ll need the trace ID.
+First, you'll need the trace ID.

 sql
 SELECT * FROM :: fn_trace_getinfo(default)